-Dress shoes, athletic shoes, or sandals are acceptable; all shoes and sandals must be worn with socks.
-Sandals must have a back strap.
-Heels must not be larger than 2".
-All tennis and athletic type shoes must have a white sole or non-marking sole.
+- > Dress shoes, athletic shoes, or sandals are acceptable; all shoes and sandals must be worn with socks.

+- > Sandals must have a back strap.

+- > Heels must not be larger than 2".

+- ➤ All tennis and athletic type shoes must have a white sole or non-marking sole.
 Shoes requiring laces must be properly laced and tied.

+- > Slipper type shoes are not permitted.